Tuition Assistance through the Coronavirus Response and Relief Supplemental Appropriations Act (CRRSA)

 What else do I need to know?

-GOFERR tuition assistance can be used for tuition and academic fees.
-If you have other forms of tuition assistance, such as Pell grants, UNIQUE grants, or other types of aid or scholarship, you can use them to cover other costs of attendance or tuition and fees beyond what the GOFERR grant will cover.
+CRRSA tuition assistance can be used for tuition and academic fees.
+If you have other forms of tuition assistance, such as Pell grants, UNIQUE grants, or other types of aid or scholarship, you can use them to cover other costs of attendance or tuition and fees beyond what the CRRSA grant will cover.

 You can be enrolled in any number of courses up to full-time enrollment, in either credit or non-credit courses.